smallrye/smallrye-stork/docs/service-discovery/custom-service-discovery.md

 That's why the method returns a `Uni`.
 Most of the time, the lookup is a remote operation.

+As you can see, the `AcmeConfiguration` class gives access to the configuration attribute.

 ## Using your service discovery

 In the project using it, don't forget to add the dependency on the module providing your implementation.